thonatt/CSL/README.md

 + `==`, `<`, `>` , `&&` and other binary relational or bitwise operators,
 + `[]` for component or row access

 One exception is the ternary operator ` ? : `.
 Even if the synthax is identical between C++ and GLSL, it cannot be overloaded.
-Therefore it is replaced by a macro `GL_TERNARY` with the 3 arguments.
+Therefore it is replaced by a macro `CSL_TERNARY` with the 3 arguments.

 Swizzles are GLSL-specific operators for verstatile vector components acces.
 In order to preserve all the swizzling possibilities while keeping the code simple, CSL uses global variables such as `x` `y` `z` or `w`.
 The syntax for swizzle accessing is for example `myVec[x,z,x];`.
 To prevent namespace pollution, each of these swizzle variable belongs to a specific namespace corresponding to its swizzle set.
-Available namespaces are `csl::swizzles::xyzw`, `csl::swizzles::rgba`, `csl::swizzles::stpq` and `csl::swizzles::all` which includes the previous three.
+Available namespaces are `csl::swizzles::xyzw`, `csl::swizzles::rgba`, `csl::swizzles::stpq`, and `csl::swizzles::all` which includes the previous three.

 <details>
     <summary>Swizzle examples</summary>